biojppm/rapidyaml/changelog/current.md

-### API changes
+### Breaking changes

-- **BREAKING CHANGE**: make the node API const-correct ([PR#267](https://github.com/biojppm/rapidyaml/pull/267)): added `ConstNodeRef` to hold a constant reference to a node.
+- Make the node API const-correct ([PR#267](https://github.com/biojppm/rapidyaml/pull/267)): added `ConstNodeRef` to hold a constant reference to a node.
 As the name implies, a `ConstNodeRef` object cannot be used in any tree-mutating operation.
 It is also smaller than the existing `NodeRef` (and faster because it does not need to check its own validity on every access).
 As a result of this change, there are now some constraints when obtaining a ref from a tree, and existing code is likely to break in this type of situation:
   ```c++
   const Tree const_tree = ...;
   NodeRef nr = const_tree.rootref(); // ERROR (was ok): cannot obtain a mutating NodeRef from a const Tree